Modern Machine Learning for LHC Physicists: Generation and simulation

 The \underline{joint discriminator-generator training} has the advantage over the discriminator reweighting that it produces unweighted events.
 In addition, we can keep training the discriminator after decoupling the generator and reweight the events following Eq.\eqref{eq:reweight}.
 In Fig.~\ref{fig:discflow_re} we show some sample distributions for $Z$+jets production.
 The DiscFlow generator produces better results than the standard INN generator shown in Fig.~\ref{fig:reweight}, but it still benefits from a reweighting postprocessing.
 For $\Delta R_{jj} < 0.4$ we also see that the DiscFlow training only improves the situation in phase space regions where we actually have training data to construct $\omega_D(x)$.

-Following our earlier argument, the improved precision of the INN-generator and the control through the discriminator naturally lead us to ask what the uncertainty on the INN prediction is.
+Following our earlier argument, the improved accuracy of the INN-generator and the control through the discriminator naturally lead us to ask what the uncertainty on the INN prediction is.
 We already know that the uncertainty estimate from the BNN automatically covers limitations in the training data and training statistics.
 However, for the generative network we have not discussed systematic uncertainties and data augmentations, like we applied them for instance in Sec.~\ref{sec:class_cnn_bayes}.

 In the top panel of Fig.~\ref{fig:inn_final} we show the $p_{T,j}$-distribution for $Z+1$~jet production.
-We choose the simple 2-body final state to maximize the training statistics and the network's precision.
+We choose the simple 2-body final state to maximize the training statistics and the network's accuracy.
 In the second panel we show the relative deviation of the reweighted INN-generator and the training data from the high-statistics truth.
 While the network does not exactly match the precision of the training data, the two are not far apart, especially in the tails where training statistics becomes an issue.
 In the third panel we show the discriminator weight $w_D$ defined in Eq.\eqref{eq:reweight}.
-In the tails of the distribution the generator systematically underestimates the true phase space density, leading to a correction $w_D(x) < 1$, before in the really poorly covered phase space regions the network predictions starts to fluctuate.
+In the tails of the distribution the generator systematically overestimates the true phase space density, leading to a correction $w_D(x) < 1$, before in the really poorly covered phase space regions the network predictions starts to fluctuate.

 The fourth panel of Fig.~\ref{fig:inn_final} shows the uncertainty reported by the Bayesian version of the INN-generator, using the architecture introduced in Sec.~\ref{sec:gen_inn_arch}.
-Unlike its deterministic counterpart, the BINN overestimates the phase space density in the poorly populated tail, but the learned uncertainty on the phase space density covers this discrepancy reliably.
+Like its deterministic counterpart, the B-INN overestimates the phase space density in the poorly populated tail, but the learned uncertainty on the phase space density covers this discrepancy reliably.